What is Stage 5 to 7 of the RIBA plan of work?

 This is when the building is being used, lasting until it reaches the end of its life.

-At the end of Stage 6, it's important to plan ahead for anything that may come up after the deliverable is done.
-If you need to hire anyone else for an extended period of time or provide ongoing client advice over a longer time frame, you'll need to have your professional services agreement in place.
+At the end of stage 6, it’s essential to plan ahead for anything that may come up after the deliverable is done.
+If you need to hire anyone else for an extended period of time or provide ongoing client advice over a longer time frame, you’ll need to have your professional services agreement in place.

 Exit mobile version